 For a complete listing of the Honor Code of Academic Integrity and Student Rules, students should visit: https://www.tamuct.edu/student-affairs/student-conduct.html

 A&M-Central Texas sees integrity as the cornerstone of our mutual learning endeavor and we all share responsibility in upholding our integrity.
 As such, the entire university community – not just instructors – can report academic misconduct.
-Students, faculty, and staff, can report academic misconduct concerns at https://www.tamuct.edu/student-affairs/student-conduct.html.
-When the Office of Student Conduct receives an allegation of academic misconduct not initiated by an instructor, the instructor of record will be notified of the report.
-For questions on reporting or interpretation of this Code, contact the Office of Student Conduct at 254-501-5909.
+Students, faculty, and staff, should report academic misconduct concerns at https://www.tamuct.edu/student-affairs/student-conduct.html.
+When the student conduct office receives an allegation of academic misconduct not initiated by an instructor, the instructor of record will be notified of the report.
+For questions on reporting or interpretation of this Code, contact the student conduct office at 254-501-5909.

 Students who wish to appeal the outcome of their student conduct hearing must follow the appeals procedure outlined in the Code of Student Conduct.